-Interpret escape sequences directly (instead of asking ncurses to translate them).
-If you need this option to get your keyboard to work properly, please report a bug.
+Interpret escape sequences directly, instead of asking ncurses to translate them.
+(If you need this option to get some keys to work properly, it means that the terminfo terminal description that is used does not fully match the actual behavior of your terminal.
+This can happen when you ssh into a BSD machine, for example.)
 Using this option disables nano's mouse support.